-Beijing Chunlizhengda Medical Instruments's Earnings Per Share Are Growing.
+How Quickly Is Beijing Chunlizhengda Medical Instruments Increasing Earnings Per Share?

 Are Beijing Chunlizhengda Medical Instruments Insiders Aligned With All Shareholders?

 Many consider high insider ownership to be a strong sign of alignment between the leaders of a company and the ordinary shareholders.
-So as you can imagine, the fact that Beijing Chunlizhengda Medical Instruments insiders own a significant number of shares certainly appeals to me.
-Indeed, with a collective holding of 68%, company insiders are in control and have plenty of capital behind the venture.
+So we're pleased to report that Beijing Chunlizhengda Medical Instruments insiders own a meaningful share of the business.
+Indeed, with a collective holding of 64%, company insiders are in control and have plenty of capital behind the venture.
 To me this is a good sign because it suggests they will be incentivised to build value for shareholders over the long term.
-And their holding is extremely valuable at the current share price, totalling CN¥4.1b.
+At the current share price, that insider holding is worth a whopping CN¥11b.
 Now that's what I call some serious skin in the game!

 Is Beijing Chunlizhengda Medical Instruments Worth Keeping An Eye On?

-Beijing Chunlizhengda Medical Instruments's earnings per share growth have been levitating higher, like a mountain goat scaling the Alps.
+Beijing Chunlizhengda Medical Instruments's earnings per share have taken off like a rocket aimed right at the moon.
 The sweetener is that insiders have a mountain of stock, and the CEO remuneration is quite reasonable.
 The sharp increase in earnings could signal good business momentum.
-Big growth can make big winners, so I do think Beijing Chunlizhengda Medical Instruments is worth considering carefully.
-Of course, just because Beijing Chunlizhengda Medical Instruments is growing does not mean it is undervalued.
-If you're wondering about the valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.
+Beijing Chunlizhengda Medical Instruments certainly ticks a few of my boxes, so I think it's probably well worth further consideration.
+However, before you get too excited we've discovered 2 warning signs for Beijing Chunlizhengda Medical Instruments (1 is significant!) that you should be aware of.